ravindranath-nallamothu/edureka-demo/README.md

 # edureka-demo
-Demo repo to practice on edureka
+Demo repo to practice on edureka labs